 "Fracking" and Oilfield Wastewater Disposal

 There are other concerns regarding fracking and wastewater disposal in oil and shale gas fields, including the potential for ground water contamination and ground water use in generally arid areas in the U.S. West.
 These concerns cannot be ruled out completely, though they seem less well-supported than the seismic issues identified in Oklahoma and elsewhere.
-For a good layman's introduction to fracking and other oilfield-related issues, there is a helpful series of National Geographic articles available online.3,4
+For a good layman's introduction to fracking and other oilfield-related issues, there is a helpful series of National Geographic articles available online.3,4,7

 Other Sources of Vibration

 There are, of course, many sources of vibration beyond those mentioned here.
 Many of these produce near-continuous vibration with relatively low velocities (intensities).
 When evaluating the potential for damage for such a near-continuous source, the frequency distribution of the vibration components is at least as important as the vibration velocity (PPV).
 Because homes respond differently to different frequencies, especially those near the home resonance frequencies, even small vibrations near those resonances can be dangerous to a home, if they persist long enough.
 Vibrations which have a broad spread of frequencies, particularly ones generated by impact or impact-like activities (e.g. driving of tracked equipment over distances), are virtually certain to lead to amplification of the vibrations in homes.
-Thus, understanding the true frequency distribution, best gotten from FFT analysis of the vibration waveform, is critical.
+Thus, understanding the true frequency distribution, best gotten from FFT analysis of the vibration waveform, is critical to estimating damage potential.

 Send e-mail to email@example.com with your questions or comments about this web site.